 St. Peter's Square from the top of the Basilica

 Each religion is unique, with its own history, stories and gods, but the one thing they all have in common is stairs.
 Yes, stairs!
-In Vietnam there were more than 300 steps to the Buddhist temples atop Marble Mountain; in Chiang Mai, Thailand, at least 400 steps to the top of Doi Suthep.
+I climbed up more than 300 steps to the Buddhist temples atop Marble Mountain in Vietnam and at least 400 steps led to the top of Doi Suthep in Chiang Mai, Thailand.
 Saint Peter’s Basilica in Vatican City doesn’t disappoint in this category and as with all the other sites I have visited, I took on this climb as well.
 There are 550 steps to the top of the cupola, the final 320 of them being a narrow, spiral staircase wide enough for only one person.
 That meant no stopping – there were people behind me the entire way and if I stopped to rest I would have held up an entire line of people.

 I made it to the top, a little woozy from the dizzying climb, but immediately glad I had made the effort when I saw the view.
 On one side of the cupola St. Peter’s square spread out before me; on the other was a view of the lush Vatican gardens, which can only be seen from above, as they are closed to the public.
 After getting my breath back I braved the vertigo-inducing stairway back down and stepped inside the cathedral.
 To describe the interior of St. Peter’s as impressive is an understatement.
 Until recently it was the largest church in the world, covering 5.7 acres and with a capacity of over 60,000 people, and every bit of that space is used to display the finest Renaissance monuments, paintings, and sculpture by the likes of Michelangelo and Bernini.
 The senses reel inside St. Peter’s; one hardly knows where to look.
 Even the ceilings astound – there are numerous domes decorated with murals and gold-leaf mosaics, some surrounded by rings of windows that cast sunbeams on the intricate inlaid marble floors below.